Guigui220D/MainCraft/docs/readme_for_me.md

 This project doesn't infringe on Minecraft's TOS, because it is not redistributing any kind of code from minecraft.

-At the end, if I ever read a working version, I'd like to see how much performance improvement has been made, and who knows, one day, run it on microcontrollers?
+At the end, if I ever reach a working version, I'd like to see how much performance improvement has been made, and who knows, one day, run it on microcontrollers?
 A console Minecraft client for b1.7.3?
 Very exciting outlooks, but this would be very far ahead.